-Have a look at Features Users have produced demos that use basic networking and graphics, but the core team is still focused on kernel and debugger.
+You can find the features that Cosmos offers at Features.
+Many users have produced demos that use basic networking and graphics, but the core team is still focused on kernel and debugger.
 When we have the foundation built to a sufficient level the core team will integrate the work of users into Cosmos itself.

-To answer your question, Cosmos currently has a working VMware SVGA driver (up to 1920×1200, but only works on VMware) and a non-working-at-the-moment VGA driver (up to 320×200, wow!).
-A Cosmos Graphics Subsystem is in development but doesn’t work on VMWare at the time of writing, by the time you’re reading this, it might do.
-I don’t know 😛
+To answer your question, Cosmos currently has a VMware SVGA driver (up to 1920×1200, but only works on VMware platforms), a VESA-BIOS-Extensions (VBE) driver, and a non-working-at-the-moment VGA driver (up to 320×200, such wow!).
+A Cosmos Graphics Subsystem (CGS) is in development, offering basic functions for drawing shapes under any graphics driver.
+CGS currently works on VMWare, Bochs and VirtualBox (and any other hypervizor that uses VBE graphics!)

-Basic networking is being worked on, and our FAT drive works but has bugs.
+Basic networking is being worked on, and the FAT filesystem driver works but has very few bugs.

 Cosmos and Singularity have a lot in common.
 Singularity however is only a research project to determine the usefulness of pieces that might later be used in .NET and or future versions of Windows.
 Singularity itself is not intended to ship as a Microsoft supported the operating system.
 In March 2008 Singularity was released to the public on CodePlex.
 However the license is for academic use only and thus differs greatly from the goals of Cosmos.
 Developers of Cosmos should not look at Singularity source to avoid contaminating Cosmos and violating the Singularity license.